-These concepts are developed through the routines, experiences, and interactions you have with him each day.
-Being aware of these early mathematical concepts helps you to be more intentional when you support him and will also impact his future academic skills.
-You are making sure he’ll be ready for school!
+These concepts are developed through the routines, experiences, and interactions you have with them each day.
+Being aware of these early mathematical concepts helps you to be more intentional when you support them and will also impact their future academic skills.
+You are making sure they’ll be ready for school!

-Near his second birthday, you might notice new behaviors in your child.
-He will probably be able to solve simple puzzles and his number sense will start to develop.
+Near their second birthday, you might notice new behaviors in your child.
+They will probably be able to solve simple puzzles and their number sense will start to develop.
 What does this mean?
-He now understands that numbers represent certain amount.
+They now understand that numbers represent a certain amount.

 Number sense also develops in stages.
-At first, he’ll pay attention when you count out loud.
-When you do so, you help him notice the relation between the objects you are counting and the number that labels that amount.
+At first, they’ll pay attention when you count out loud.
+When you do so, you help them notice the relation between the objects you are counting and the number that labels that amount.

-By the time he starts relating the concept of amount to objects, he will have developed enough language skills to produce a few words.
-He will start using concepts like “some” and “more”.
+By the time they start relating the concept of amount to objects, they will have developed enough language skills to produce a few words.
+They will start using concepts like “some” and “more”.
 Have you witnessed this yet?
-Now, if he wants more food he doesn’t cry, he asks “More!”.
+Now, if they want more food they don’t cry, they ask “More!”.

 A little bit after this, you might start counting together!
-You are no longer doing it by yourself, now he has joined in the fun!
-He still needs your support, so practice this often.
-By doing so, you’ll help him acquire the counting ability, while fostering his independence abilities.
-One day, he’ll be able to do it by himself.
+You are no longer doing it by yourself, now they have joined in the fun!
+They still need your support, so practice this often.
+By doing so, you’ll help them acquire the counting ability, while fostering their independence abilities.
+One day, they’ll be able to do it by themselves.

 Counting is a huge milestone!
-It demonstrates the comprehension of number sense and it means your little one is also developing his problem-solving skills.
-Depending on his environment, he’ll developing different ways of thinking.
+It demonstrates the comprehension of number sense and it means your little one is also developing their problem-solving skills.
+Depending on their environment, they’ll develop different ways of thinking.
 See?
 You use more math than you realize!

 How can you help your little one during this stage?